WOA-Project/SurfaceDuo-Guides/InstallWindows/Files/InstallWindows-SurfaceDuo2.md

 fastboot flashing unlock
 ```

-Your phone will wipe itself and reboot to the Out of Box Experience in Android (OOBE).
+Your phone will wipe itself and reboot to the Out of Box Experience in Android™ (OOBE).
 From then:

-- In Android settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.
+- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.

 - Reboot back into the bootloader menu by running this command: